karlstav/cava/SHADERS.md

 feel free to commit your own shaders (or improvements to the sdl_glsl output mode) and create pull request.

-To add a shader to the cava repo put it under output/shaders here, and add it to the INCTXT at the top of the config.c file.
+To add a shader to the cava repo do the following:

+1. Copy or create your shader in the `$HOME/.config/cava/shaders` folder and load it via the config file.
+2. When done writing the shader copy it to the `output/shaders` folder in the cava source code
+3. In `config.c`:
+    1. Increment `NUMBER_OF_SHADERS` define
+    2. Add it to the `INCTXT`, `IDR` lists as well as the `default_shader_data` and the `default_shader_name` arrays at the top of the `config.c`.
+The orders of the arrays is important!
+There are two `default_shader_data` arrays one for windows and one for linux.
+4. Add it to `cava_win/cava/cava.rc`

+The shader will then be compiled into the bionary and written to the `$HOME/.config/cava/shaders` folder on runtime (if it is not already there).